 Martin Musial's Philosophy of Tuning

 “What many people don’t realize is there is so much more to an engine tune than just wide open throttle (WOT) and peak horsepower.
 If the car is a dedicated drag car that might be ok, but for 99% of car owners it’s not.
-Everything from driveability, cold start, fuel economy, and even idle quality make any car enjoyable and safe to drive.
+Everything from driveability, cold start, fuel economy, and even idle quality make any car enjoyable and safe to operate.
 These areas of tuning are many times overlooked and are actually the most time consuming and difficult to perfect.
 WOT tuning can take a few hours, while driveability and running quality of the car can take a whole day sometimes.
 OEM engine calibrators literally have hundreds of hours in tuning the factory ECU so that it’s as perfect as it can be, this cannot be replicated in one hour of dyno tuning no matter what anyone tells you.

-I do my best to make sure a car will drive, start, idle the same if not better than a stock ECU.
+I do my best to make sure a car will drive, start, and idle the same if not better than a stock ECU.
 The only limiting factors of driveability sometimes involve engine management systems with limited functions and extreme engine modifications.
 A piggy back ECU controller or radical camshaft selection can prevent ‘OEM like’ driveability.

 Another tuning aspect I’d like to discuss is reliable horsepower.
 I’d rather enjoy 1000 horsepower for the life of my car rather than 1050 horsepower for 10 passes, wouldn’t you?
-Since most of my customers run on pump gas, I carefully take into consideration the ability to make horsepower while minimizing detonation.
+Since most of our customers run on standard octane fuel, I carefully take into consideration the ability to make horsepower while minimizing detonation.
 Detonation will kill an engine, and the severity of it will determine when the fun will stop.
 It’s a ticking time bomb and my goal is to diffuse it.
 My tuning process involves starting conservatively and then increasing power while carefully monitoring the knock sensor output and reading spark-plugs.
 I make sure that with my tune, the customer can throw almost any kind of abuse at the engine and it will survive.”

 – Martin Musial